-- Remove peeling paint and rust with a wire brush and coat all iron elements with a protective coating.
-Choose a proper coating by performing coating trials of different products to determine the most compatible product. - o If any areas of section loss due to corrosion are found, remove the element and replace in kind. - Straighten elements affected by impact damage where possible.
-If not, remove those elements and replace in kind.
+- Remove peeling paint and rust with a wire brush and coat all metal elements with a protective coating.
+Choose a proper coating by performing coating trials of different products to determine the most compatible product. - o If any areas of section loss due to corrosion are found, remove the element and replace in-kind. - Straighten elements affected by impact damage where possible.
+If not, remove those elements and replace in-kind. - Grave markers